Camp Life

 10:30 Chalutzim Bedtime

-Regular schedule variations: Late Wake Ups are 1x/wk with an hour sleep-in and no 1st period.
+Regular schedule variations: Late Wake Ups are 1x/wk with an hour sleep-in and no cabin clean up.

 Friday’s activity periods are shortened before things slow down as we enter Shabbat.